JacopoTeneggi/hshap/README.md

 - 4: presence of a black circle and absence of crosses For rule 2, a csv file is also generated which contains the ground truth positions of the centers of the crosses within an image.
 This allows to judge the quality of the saliency maps created with SHAP and Hierarchical Shapley.

+### Hierarchical Shapley

 ### Training
-There are different ipynb, all on google colab, which correspond to the different datasets.
+The differet Ipython notebooks, hosted on google colab, are used to train a CNN to classify the different types of data.

 ### Interpreting
-### Hierarchical Shapley

 ### Utils

 ## References